-Humans aren’t meant to stair at computers all day, so book in a reminder on your phone or on google calendar.
+Humans aren’t meant to stare at computers all day, so book in a reminder on your phone or on google calendar.
 Ditch your computer for an hour and think of your break as the most important job of the day.

 At a traditional job, you naturally talk and visit coworkers at their desks or meet up in the kitchen for a coffee.
 You may even go for group lunches and beers.
-Unfortunately this is often lost in the remote world.
+Unfortunately, this is often lost in the remote world.

 According to University College London, Taking breaks have 5 benefits such as; Improved memory, energy boost, stress reduction, and performance and creativity boost.

 4. Get Dressed and Ready for the Day

 Take off those PJ’s!
 One of the best tips for working remotely is to get dressed each day as if you were heading into the office, this helps separate work mode from home mode.

 Spend a few extra minutes getting ready in the morning, and you’ll find yourself feeling more motivated and productive, with and a sense of satisfaction that you are ready for the day.